http://www.my153miles.co.uk | FOLLOW STORY | LINKS | CALL 0845 061 3725 OR CLICK 2 CONTACT US

 legal stuff do I need to know and who are the organisers of the event?

-trading as Tyrer Sorrel.
-The 153 Mile Challenge is a Social Enterprise,
+as Tyrer Sorrel.
+The 153 Mile Challenge is a Social Enterprise, Signature Sponsorship

-(Twenty Charities).
-The aim of Twenty Charitie is to raise "£20
+Twenty Charities'.
+The aim of Twenty Charities is to raise "£20 million

-million of 'Lifetime Financing' for 20 Charities over 20 years".
+of 'Lifetime Financing' for 20 Charities over 20 years".
+Nominated Charities

-Nominated Charities receive a donation from every product sold or sponsorship
+receive a donation from every product sold or sponsorship received.
+The exact

 The 153 Mile Challenge is a voluntary participation event.
 This basically means that you participate in the challenge of your own free will, on a voluntary basis and with no compulsion or duress.
 By participating in the challenge you agree to the full terms and conditions of Tyrer Sorrel, additional terms stated below and grant a waiver of liability and assumption of risk to Tyrer Sorrel, its Sponsors and Principal Associates.